frontenddogma/web-development-glossary/manuscript/a.md

 Automation
 : A technology by which a process or procedure is performed with minimal human assistance.
 Automation or automatic control is the use of various control systems for operating equipment.&nbsp;[†](#w-automation)

 T> Is something important missing, or did you find a mistake?
-Please [share your ideas](https://github.com/j9t/web-development-glossary/blob/master/manuscript/a.md) and get listed as a glossary contributor!
+Please [share your thoughts](https://github.com/j9t/web-development-glossary/blob/master/manuscript/a.md) and become a glossary&nbsp;contributor!